What should you look out for at the Eurovision 2019 final, when should you go to the toilet, and which country has the best lyrics? Scott Bryan investigates…

 Entry: Love is Forever by Leonara

-The world’s giant chair, a ladder and a song with lyrics so soft that must be protected.
+The world’s biggest chair, a ladder and a song with lyrics so soft that it must be protected.

 Quite the contrast between Iceland’s BDSM performance later.
 I really hope that this and the BDSM entry never get stuck alone in a lift together.